* Now in its Second Edition *

-Of course many people–Christians and non-Christians alike–think that Christianity and evolution are opposing concepts.
+Many people–Christians and non-Christians alike–think that Christianity and evolution are opposing concepts.
 They perceive several specific points of conflict between them.
 Bruce Glass addresses each of these concerns by citing Scripture and the world’s most respected theologians and by the application of reason.
 Revealed is a deeper and richer understanding of Biblical Scripture and its history.
-But most importantly, readers will gain a greater appreciation of the power and the capabilities of a living God that transcends space and time, as this insight is united with the findings of science.
+But most importantly, readers will gain a greater appreciation of the power and the capabilities of a living God who transcends space and time, as this insight is united with the findings of science.

 “As a non-scientist, I found that Exploring Faith and Reason presents an accessible, fascinating, and compelling presentation of evolution.
 As a biblical scholar, I appreciate Bruce Glass’ grasp of theological issues and the biblical text.
 His conclusion that evolution and Christianity are compatible is a crucial message for the church today.” —Tremper Longman III, Ph.D.
-(Yale), Robert H. Gundry Professor of Biblical Studies at Westmont College, author of numerous books on the Old Testament
+(Yale), Distinguished Scholar of Biblical Studies at Westmont College, author of numerous articles and books about Biblical text and theology

 “Glass has provided a thorough look at the evidence and the processes of evolution, alongside a compelling case for its compatibility with Christianity.
 His theological analysis is very sound as he addresses several of the commonly perceived points of tension between the Christian faith and evolution.
 For a thorough understanding of these issues, this book is among the very best resources available.” —Peter Enns, Ph.D.
-(Harvard), Professor of Christian Studies at Eastern University, author of numerous books, including The Evolution of Adam and The Bible Tells Me So
+(Harvard), Professor of Christian Studies at Eastern University, author of numerous books, including The Bible for Normal People series

 “Glass skillfully defends a belief in a personal God and the divinity of Jesus in light of the evidence for evolution. … I enjoyed reading this … a fresh and compelling case for reconciling faith and science.” —Peter Dijkstra, Ph.D.
 (University of Groningen, The Netherlands), Assistant Professor of Biology at Benedictine University